DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Conclusion

 \section{Conclusion}

-In this work, we address the challenging problem of super-resolving closely-spaced infrared small targets, where accurate target counting, sub-pixel positioning, and radiation intensity measurement pose significant challenges.
-We present DISTA-Net, a deep learning framework that incorporates dynamic spatial attention mechanisms to reformulate traditional sparse reconstruction.
-Our comprehensive experimental results demonstrate that DISTA-Net achieves superior performance in both sub-pixel target detection accuracy and image reconstruction quality.
+In this paper, we present the Dynamic Iterative Shrinkage Thresholding Network (DISTA-Net) to address CSIST unmixing task, which features adaptive generation of both convolution weights and thresholding parameters.
+Extensive experiments demonstrate that DISTA-Net achieves superior performance in both sub-pixel target detection accuracy and image reconstruction quality.
 To advance research in this domain, we introduce the CSIST dataset, CSO-mAP metric, and GrokCSO toolkit.

+\textbf{Acknowledgement} This research is supported by the NSFC (NO.62206133, 62301261, 62206134, U24A20330, 62361166670, 62225604) and the Shenzhen Science and Technology Program (JCYJ20240813114237048).
+Computation is supported by the Supercomputing Center of Nankai University.

 {

 }